Subrat0207/Ineuron_Python_basic/README.md

 # Ineuron_Python_basic

-This is very simple GUI application with basic Pythin.
+This is very simple GUI application with basic Python.

 Tkinter used here for GUI.